-If your card is not working, this is a good place to start.
-The certificates you know are on the cards are not propagating for example, or you are getting the dreaded “A smart card was detected but is not the one required for the current operation” error.
+This tool can be used when errors occur such as the certificates on the card are not propagating or “A smart card was detected but is not the one required for the current operation” is being displayed.

-To use Certutil to check the smart card run:
+To use Certutil to check the smart card open a command window and run:

 certutil -v -scinfo

 Certutil will check the smart card status, and then walk through all the certificates associated with the cards and check them as well.
 (For each certificate it finds, it will request a PIN.
-If you have many certificates this may take some time, but it is not required to just check the basic smart card status, and so you can cancel out ot the PIN entry dialog.)
+If there are many certificates this may take some time, but it is not required to just check the basic smart card status, and so PIN entry dialog box can be cancelled.)

-In the above example the smart card everything is working fine.
+In the above example, the smart card is working fine.
 The Smart Card Resource Manager is running.
 The reader is working and available.
 The card is available.
 The card ATR is recognized (it is a Taglio C2).

-If you are still getting errors (especially when Windows is prompting you to insert another card), a likely problem is that the actual driver DLL referenced in the registry is not available, either because the registry entry is wrong, or because the DLL is simply not there or has been renamed.
-To check, go to the card registry with the same name as shown under "Card:" in Certutil, and check the name of the dlls (see: Troubleshooting the Windows Registry Smart Card entries).
-Then check that this dll is available and can be used.
+If there are still errors (especially if Windows is prompting to insert another card), a likely problem is that the actual driver dll referenced in the registry is not available, either because the registry entry is wrong, or because the dll is simply not there or has been renamed.
+To check this, go to the card registry with the same name as shown on the output line "Card:" in the Certutil results.
+In the example above, it would be the registry entry called "Taglio C2 JCOP31 (90)".
+In that registry entry, check the name of the dll (see: Troubleshooting the Windows Registry Smart Card entries).
+Also check that the specified dll is available in the system files and can be used.

-The above results are also interesting.
-Again the smart card reader works fine, and the card is available.
-But in this case the system cannot find the card.
-This maybe because the minidriver is simply not installed, or because the particular card is not supported by the specific minidriver installation.
-Note that Certutil provides you with the ATR of the card.
-You can go into the registry and see if the card ATR is correct.
+In the above results the smart card reader works fine, and the card is available.
+But in this case, the system cannot find the card.
+This may be because the minidriver is simply not installed, or because the particular card is not supported by the specific minidriver installation.
+Note that Certutil provides the ATR of the card.
+The registry can be used to verify that the ATR is correct.